odinuv/web/en/apv/walkthrough/dynamic-page/control.md

 {:toc}

-**Control flow** structures are language constructs which **control** the **flow** of the program -- i.e. they control, what lines of source source code get executed.
+**Control flow** structures are language constructs which **control** the **flow** of the program -- i.e. they control, what lines of the source code get executed.
 Important control flow constructs:

 - conditions -- **if**, **switch** (and **case**)